Latest Threat to Maryland's All-Important Oysters

 Citizens can share their thoughts with OAC and state officials in writing, by phone, or during public comments at commissioner meetings.
 The commission meets the second Monday of each month, 6 p.m. at the Maryland Department of Natural Resources, Tawes State Office Building, Annapolis, Maryland.
 Anyone is welcome to attend and make remarks during the public comment segment of each meeting.

-Maryland Executive Director
+Eastern Shore of Maryland Director

 Chesapeake Bay Foundation